tdwg/bdq/tg2/_review/docs/supplement/index.md

 MultiRecord measures can also operate directly on the data, for example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a data set.

-### Goes in Supplement: Considerations Concerning Input Data Values for AMENDMENTS
+### 3.7 Considerations Concerning Input Data Values for AMENDMENTS

 One of the early conclusions to this project was the need for controlled vocabularies and an early spin-off of Data Qality Task Group 4 on Vocabularies (https://github.com/tdwg/bdq/tree/master/tg4).
 Testing the 'quality' or 'fitness for use' of Darwin Core encoded data is made more difficult due to the lack of a comprehensive suite of controlled vocabularies.